You’re Not Pretty or Ugly Enough to Talk Body Image. Do It Anyway.

-I experienced this recently in an interview for a close-up profile on Lexie and me in the Salt Lake Tribune (not to mention the front-page story featuring us on February 14).
+I experienced this in an interview for a close-up profile on Lexie and me in a newspaper.
 We’re always immensely grateful for any media exposure Beauty Redefined receives, and this was no exception.
 The reporter was cordial and professional, and one question she brought up a couple of different times was reflective of a question we get A LOT.
 She said she was looking through my photos and described us as attractive, fit, young women.
 Because of that, she wondered if we ever face any bias from people who wonder how we would know what we’re talking about – how we could understand what it feels like to feel crappy about yourself or face criticism from others about your looks.

 My automatic first response is the same as many girls and women: shut down the compliment.
 Dismiss it as an exaggeration or untrue (“No, really, I swear I’m not thin.”).
 But I know better.
 That derails the discussion and again, keeps it focused on my looks.
 Instead, I thanked her for the compliments and told her everyone’s perception of our looks is different, and we face both sides of that coin, which leads me to sharing with her (and everyone) my most important point of all: When we dismiss someone’s words due to our assessment of their appearance, we’re minimizing them to their body.
 We have got to stop that.
 One of Beauty Redefined’s most important mottos is “You are capable of much more than being looked at.”
 We focus on teaching women that they are not defined by what they look like, and teaching everyone to view and value women as more than a collection of body parts.